DoDAO-io/test-academy/generated/guides/main/markdown/lending-and-borrowing-in-defi-compound.md

 4. Lending and borrowing play a crucial role in the ecosystem of small businesses.
 Providing them with resources they otherwise would not have to sustain their business initially.

+##### What is lending?

+- [ ]  Receiving an item from another party with an agreement to return it at a specified time
+- [x]  Permitting an individual or organization to utilize the resources of the lender and receiving compensation in the form of interest
+- [ ]  Trading resources between people with surplus resources and people without a particular resource
+- [ ]  Preventing the devaluation of money held by a person by generating value via interests

+##### What is borrowing?

+- [x]  Receiving an item from another party with an agreement to return it at a specified time
+- [ ]  Permitting an individual or organization to utilize the resources of the lender and receiving compensation in the form of interest
+- [ ]  Trading resources between people with surplus resources and people without a particular resource
+- [ ]  Preventing the devaluation of money held by a person by generating value via interests

+##### What is the objective of borrowing?

+- [ ]  Receiving an item from another party with an agreement to return it at a specified time
+- [ ]  Permitting an individual or organization to utilize the resources of the lender and receiving compensation in the form of interest
+- [x]  Utilizing an asset that is not currently available by providing something you already possess as security for repayment of the borrowed item
+- [ ]  Preventing the devaluation of money held by a person by generating value via interests